 Athletes Foot (tinea pedis).
 Every year, over 10% of the U.S. population develops this problem.
-Probably 75% of us will have athletes foot at some time in our lives.
-It commonly occurs between the third, fourth, and fifth toes; sometimes it spreads to the sole of the foot.
-Between the toes, your skin becomes white, moist and easily rubbed off; the tops of the toes may be red, dry, and flaky.
+Probably 75% of us will have athletes foot at some time during our lives.
+The most common form occurs between your third, fourth, and fifth toes, sometimes spreading to the sole.
+Between the toes, your skin becomes white, moist, and easily rubbed off; the tops of the toes may be red, dry, and flaky.
 Intense itching and burning are the rule.
-Athletes foot usually occurs with hot, moist conditions or if you wear shoes all the time.
+Athletes foot usually occurs with hot, moist conditions, or if you wear shoes constantly.

 Jock Itch (tinea cruris).
-The same conditions that lead to athlete's foot (heat, moisture and poor ventilation) also cause fungus infections of the groin, like jock itch.
+The same conditions of heat, moisture (sweat) and poor air circulation leading to athletes foot also cause fungus infections of the groin, or jock itch.
 As its name implies, intense itching and burning are the usual symptoms.
 You will also find redness, flaking and peeling on the inner thighs, pubic area, and scrotum.

 Ringworm (tinea corpora).
 This is caused by a microscopic fungus, not a worm.
-It’s commonly referred to as ringworm, though, because of its ring-like appearance.
 The infected area spreads out slowly from its central starting point and creates a slightly raised, intensely red ring surrounding a less red, flaky, itchy area.
 Over weeks, the ring slowly enlarges.
 It can occur anywhere on the body and in multiple sites at once, so its often confused with other kinds of dermatitis.

-Candidiasis (candida albicans).
+Candidiasis.
 This brownish-red, itchy discoloration affects the underarms, corners of the mouth, rectal area, and beneath the breasts.
-The same type of fungus causes vaginal yeast infections.
+The same type of fungus causes vaginal yeast infections (candida albicans).

 Tinea Versicolor.
 This fungus actually changes the color of the skin it infects; the patches may be lighter or darker than your normal surrounding skin.
 This spotted pattern and the fine scaly flakes at the margins make this fungal infection the easiest to identify.
-Since itching and irritation are mild, its also the least bothersome in that regard, though the appearance does disturb some people.
+Since itching and irritation are mild, its also the least bothersome.

 Because of all these factors, prevention is a matter of both personal hygiene and minimizing contact with potential carriers or contaminated objects.
 See the chart below for guidelines on prevention.